auremoser/mozsci/log/worklog.md

 * sent open science post to all MozSci subscribers about GOSH
 * check on maya's booking for iff
 * meeting with julita on template for science lab call
+* made some plans for feb and april community calls, invited luis felipe to speak, sent steph the speakers template

 ## TODO
 * followup with michael to confirm availability for Friday